 So it is with Annihilation, the latest from of writer/director Alex Garland.
-Based on the book by Jeff VanderMeer, Annihilation follows five female soldier/scientists as they enter “The Shimmer” an alien force slowly growing organically along the U.S. eastern seaboard.
+Based on the book by Jeff VanderMeer, Annihilation follows five female soldiers/scientists as they enter “The Shimmer,” an alien force growing organically along the U.S. eastern seaboard.

-While en route to the hospital, government black ops sequester the ambulance transporting Kane and Lena.
-The next day, Lena wakes in a government facility, Area X, and is briefed by psychologist Dr. Ventress (Jennifer Jason Leigh) about The Shimmer, Kane’s mission, and a new mission headed into The Shimmer.
+While en route to the hospital, government black-ops sequester the ambulance transporting Kane and Lena.
+The next day, Lena wakes in a government facility, Area X, and is briefed by psychologist Dr. Ventress (Jennifer Jason Leigh) about The Shimmer, Kane’s mission, and the new mission.
 Lena, a cellular biologist who also served in the army, joins the all-female mission to explore The Shimmer, desperate to know the cause of her husband’s effect.

 But all of this is in the past tense and comes via interrogation by a HAZMAT-suited Benedict Wong.
 Whatever is in The Shimmer, or whatever The Shimmer is, spared Lena and only Lena.
 This is not a spoiler—what happens in The Shimmer is—so, to that point, we’ll disperse with description and move to impressions.

 The key to Annihilation, if there is such a thing, lies in the attraction all five explorers (played by Tessa Thompson, Gina Rodriguez, Tuva Novotny, Leigh, and Portman) have toward The Shimmer.
 Like moths to a flame, each enters The Shimmer knowing it will likely ensure their destruction.
 Yet, they enter and enter they must.
 Plot-wise, they enter because The Shimmer is becoming harder and harder to be covered up by the government, but these women enter not to maintain a lie but to understand a truth.